ryan-roemer/loose-bits/_posts/2011-09-20-pivot-facets-solr.md

 hackery, I was able to come up with a "faux" pivot facet scheme that mostly approximates true pivot faceting using Solr 1.4.1.

-We'll start by running some real pivot facets in Solr 4.0, then look at the components and full technique for simulated pivot facets in Solr 1.4.1.
+We'll start by examining some real pivot facets in Solr 4.0, then look at the components and full technique for simulated pivot facets in Solr 1.4.1.

 ## Pivot Faceting in Solr 4.0